2.4 Definition of a Business

 - A process (or group of processes) that, “when applied to an acquired input or inputs significantly contributes to the ability to continue producing outputs and is considered unique or scarce.”

-skills, knowledge, or experience to perform an acquired process (or group of processes)
+have the necessary skills, knowledge, or experience to perform an acquired process (or

-that when applied to another acquired input or inputs is critical to the ability to
+group of processes) that when applied to another acquired input or inputs is critical to

 The determination of whether an organized workforce is performing a critical